SebPia/landingPage/README.md

 ![This is an image](https://i.postimg.cc/MHsdMbKp/zadanieprobne.png)

 ## Description
-Landing page made on the basis of the client's graphic design
+Responsive landing page made on the basis of the client's graphic design

 ## Technology